-Following the Constitutional Act on National Security, on 12 March 2020 at 2 PM, the Government of the Czech Republic has for the second time this year declared a state of emergency throughout the entire Czech Republic for a period of 30 days.
+Pursuant to the Constitutional Act on National Security, starting on 5 October 2020 at 0:00 AM, the Government of the Czech Republic has for the second time this year declared a state of emergency throughout the entire Czech Republic for a period of 30 days.
 The state of emergency was extended two times, at first till 20 November 2020 and now till 12 December 2020.

 Extension of Competence for the Health Minister

-The government has approved the bill of the Act on Extraordinary Measures During the Epidemic of the COVID-19 sisease.
+The parliament will again discuss the govenrment's bill of the Act on Extraordinary Measures During the Epidemic of the COVID-19 sisease.
 The Bill was originally proposed in May, but its approval has been since delayed with regards to the progression of the COVID-19 situation at the time.
 The Act extends the competences of the Health Ministry and supplements the Act on the Public Health Protection.

 As a result, should the bill be approved, the Health Ministry will have the competence to issue measures for set time after previous consent of the government event after the end of the state of emergency.
 In this regard, it is expected that the measures will command certain activities or limit or prohibit some services.
 The proposal considers in particular the sectors of public transport, commerce, manufacturing, malls, hairdresser establishments and similar services, public swimming pools, public gatherings and events and universities.